Mithgol/fidorest/README.md

    * The first `Address` value is used as the User ID for these keys.
    * `CreateMissingKeys` is a useful option when you create a new FidoREST system.
 However, you may want to comment this option later to avoid the keys being accidentally re-created if anything goes wrong with your file system.
 Also, as a precaution, the server is immediately shut down after the keys are generated.
 (You may comment `CreateMissingKeys` before starting it again.)

+* `databaseFidoREST` — path to the SQLite database file that is used by FidoREST as its data storage.
+(By default, `dbFidoREST.sqlite`.)
+If the path is relative, it is treated as relative to the directory of the FidoREST module.

 * `AreasHPT` — path to the area configuration file of HPT.
 This setting is necessary for PhiDo to know where the echomail resides.
    * The configuration lines for echomail are expected to start with `EchoArea` (literally), then a whitespace-separated echotag (such as `Ru.FTN.Develop` for example), then a whitespace-separated full path (without the extensions) to the echomail files of the area, in that order.
 (A sequence of several whitespaces is also a supported separator.)
 The rest of the configuration line is also whitespace-separated from the path.
    * If the `-d "some description"` is found on the same line, it is used as the echomail area's description.